GYUHO Lee © 2026

 Research Timeline

-Most students spent 1–3 weeks comparing requirements and planning applications.
+86% spent 1-3 weeks comparing requirements before applying.

 Fragmented Resources